Molino rescues T&T’s blushes; Soca Warriors claw back to hold Grenada 2-2

 Grenada forward Kairo Mitchell won space in the opposing penalty area and his crisp drive was fended away by Trinidad and Tobago custodian Adrian Foncette but straight into the path of midfielder Shandon Baptiste, who opened the scoring.

-The 20-year-old Mitchell, who led the line admirably, was a former Leicester City youth player—although he is unattached now—while Baptiste, 19, plays for England third tier team, Oxford FC.
+The 20-year-old Mitchell, who led the line admirably, is a former Leicester City youth player—although he is unattached now—while Baptiste, 19, plays in England for third-tier team Oxford FC.

 It got worse for the Warriors in the 71st minute as Ricky Modeste, a semi-professional player in England with Billericay FC, doubled Grenada’s advantage with a flicked finish off a Baptiste corner.